zkamvar/statistical-experimental-design/episodes/03-design-principles.md

 ~~~
+# create the mouse IDs and 26 random numbers between 1 and 100
-exp_unit <- LETTERS
+mouse_ID <- LETTERS
 random_number <- sample(x = 100, size = 26)

-# %% is the modulo operator, which returns the remainder from division
+# %% is the modulo operator, which returns the remainder from division by 2
+# if the remainder is 0 (even number), regular chow diet is assigned
 treatment <- ifelse(random_number %% 2 == 0, "chow", "high fat")
-random_allocation <- data.frame(exp_unit, random_number, treatment)
+random_allocation <- data.frame(mouse_ID, random_number, treatment)
 random_allocation
 ~~~
 {: .language-r}